 - Requirements: writing proficiency, personal branding skills, and familiarity with the recruitment process and application tracking system

-With the job market becoming more competitive, job seekers need assistance with writing the perfect application letter.
-If you have a knack for personal branding and writing cover letters, this may be the perfect opportunity for you.
+In a competitive job market, many job seekers need assistance writing the perfect application letter.
+This is an ideal opportunity if you have a knack for personal branding and writing cover letters.

 Find clients seeking new employment on professional networks like LinkedIn and offer your resume and cover letter writing services.
-The key is to make their application effective for better employment opportunities.
+The key is to improve their application’s effectiveness to score better employment opportunities.

-Start building your network by providing pro bono services for your friends and family.
-Having something to show in your portfolio will attract clients to hire you.
+Start building your network and portfolio by providing pro bono services for your friends and family.
+Existing success stories showcasing your skills can attract clients to hire you.

-Consider obtaining a professional certification like PARWCC to further increase your business’ credibility.
-Doing so will give you more bargaining power in fee negotiations.
+Consider obtaining a professional certification like PARWCC to further increase your business’s credibility.
+This offers you more bargaining power in fee negotiations.

 28. Offer Translation Services

-- Estimated Income: $21-$27+/hour, depending on the certification and years of experience
+- Estimated income: $21-$35+/hour, depending on the certification and years of experience

-- Requirements: language and cultural knowledge as well as communication and research skills
+- Requirements: language and cultural knowledge, communication and research skills

 This online business idea suits people proficient in two languages or more.
-Other than translating copy from one language to another, you’ll be responsible for localizing the content for the target audience’s culture.
+Besides translating copy from one language to another, you’ll also be responsible for localizing the content to fit the target audience’s culture.

-Consider completing certification training for better, high-paying opportunities.
-Certified translators can take professional gigs from reputable clients, such as government offices and corporations.
-Taking them will significantly boost your value as a service provider.
+Consider completing certification training for better, higher-paying opportunities.
+A certified translator possesses additional value as a service provider.
+They can take professional gigs from reputable clients, such as government offices and corporations.

 29. Sell Stock Photos